navi-language/navi-language.github.io/learn/index.md

 - **No NULL Pointer Panic, Safe Runtime**

   No NULL pointer exceptions.
-Once your code compiles, you can expect consistent and reliable execution.
+Once your code passed compiles, you can expect consistent and reliable execution.

-- **Scripted or Compiled Execution**
+- **Scripted Execution**

   Supports script-like execution, but offers the same performance comparable to compiled languages like Go.